OrangeTabia/OrangeTabia/README.md

 ## Howdy! 🤠
 My name is Tabia Ye and I am a full stack software engineer.
 I am a recent graduate of App Academy's 24-week, full-time software engineering program.
-Before my web development journey, I spent 6 years in athletic adminstration between the youth level and the collegiate level.
+Before my web development journey, I spent 6 years in athletic administration between the youth level and the collegiate level.
 I am excited to begin my new career as a SWE!

 - Feel free to reach out! tabiaye@gmail.com
 - Portfolio: https://orangetabia.github.io/